Chapters

 When the chapter is first formed, there are a few critical steps necessary to get the ball rolling.

 This is just some general information about what being involved with a chapter looks like!
-If you're interested, we encourage you to get in touch with our Outreach Director about starting a chapter.
+If you're interested, we encourage you to get in touch with our Chapter Director about starting a chapter.
 If there is already a chapter in your region, sign up to join your chapter.